reniercdepone/Virtual-Crypto-Trading-Platform/README.md

 3. Go to the "Trade" page to buy or sell cryptocurrencies.
 4. Check your transaction history on the "History" page.

-## Challenges
-- Implementing portfolio calculations (e.g., average buy price, profit/loss).
-- Debugging trade validation (e.g., insufficient balance/coins).

 ## Future Improvements
-- Add real-time price updates using a free API (e.g., CoinGecko).
+- ~~Add real-time price updates using a free API (e.g., CoinGecko).~~
 - Implement portfolio charts using Chart.js.
-- Add a leaderboard to rank users by portfolio value.
-- Make the platform mobile-friendly with responsive design.
+- Add more coins and fetch prices using API
+- Add coin information and historical charts
+- Major Front-end Overhaul